-- What are the two types of Interaction Diagrams? - Why Interaction Diagrams are useful? - What is the advantage of Sequential Diagrams over Collaboration Diagrams? - How to order messages in Collaboration Diagrams and Sequential Diagrams, respectively? - How to iterate over an multiobject in SDs?
+- What are the two types of Interaction Diagrams? - Why Interaction Diagrams are useful? - What is the advantage of Sequential Diagrams over Collaboration Diagrams? - How to order messages in Collaboration Diagrams and Sequential Diagrams, respectively? - How to iterate over single object and Multiobject in SDs?